 As of this morning, the S.C.
 Department of Employment and Workforce did not list a Worker Adjustment and Retraining Notice for the Winnsboro facility.

-"While today's announcement is a difficult one to make, increased labor, energy, transportation and raw material costs — in addition to continued market pressures — have strained DuraFiber's finances to a point that is no longer sustainable,” DuraFiber’s CEO Frank Papa said in a press release.
+"While today's announcement is a difficult one to make, increased labor, energy, transportation and raw material costs — in addition to continued market pressures — have strained DuraFiber's finances to a point that is no longer sustainable,” DuraFiber’s CEO Frank Papa said in a news release.

 “Our team will work diligently to ensure a smooth transition for our employees, customers, and suppliers during the next 60 days, even as we continue to pursue strategic alternatives to keep these plants open."